vincentlabelle/PTSP/README.md

 ### core/

-Includes the statistical utilities, and the object performing the power calculation, ie. `UnpairedOneSidedPermutationTestPowerSimulator`.
+Includes the statistical utilities and the object performing the power calculation, ie. `UnpairedOneSidedPermutationTestPowerSimulator`.

 Specifically, *core/core.py* includes the top-level object to perform the power